Medical App Development For a Hospital: Top Features

 Current state of the mHealth market

 Healthcare mobile apps are extremely popular right now, and they offer lots of opportunities.
+Today healthcare mobile app development is in high demand.
 The numbers for the mobile healthcare apps market are truly impressive:

 - In 2016, the App Store offered over 250,000 health-related applications, most of which were fitness apps and startups.